Jmr3366/Lib_ActionPads/README.md

     - turn on Lights, open Dialogs, move tokens, loot items from map
   - Support to grab and drop items from the map
     - potential for interactive "buy/sell" market as player can drop an item on a pad to begin interaction workflow
-  - Player backpack support so items grabbed are tracked
+  - Player backpack support so items grabbed are tracked per "looter"
   - Custom and selected tokens can be set as interaction tokens